 - Exercise more (if you’re not exercising).
 While endurance training may be associated with decreased testosterone levels, research indicates that acute endurance training and resistance training can actually increase your circulating androgens – including testosterone.

 - Move some weight.
 Take a break from the treadmill and hit the weights instead.
 In addition to increasing androgen levels, resistance training comes with a ton of other amazing benefits for women, including stronger bones (reducing your risk of developing osteoporosis) and weight loss.
-Experts recommend women resistance train two to three times a week and do 2-3 sets of 10-15 repetitions.
+It's recommend that women resistance train two to three times a week.

 - Have more sex.
 There is a correlation between testosterone levels and sexual activity for women.
 While it is believed that individuals with higher testosterone levels tend have higher libidos, some research indicates that it is the sex itself that may be increasing women’s testosterone.
 Several studies showed that sexual arousal leads to small increases in plasma testosterone levels for women.